bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

   (p=0.05).
 - $E_{10}$: field type is significant by likelihood ratio test at p\<0.05 with region as a random effect.
-Weak support for higher evenness of functionally abundant species in restored and remnant fields was found (p=0.05).
+Weak support for higher evenness of functionally abundant species in remnant fields was found (p=0.05).
 - $E_{20}$: Similar trend as $E_{10}$ but NS (p\>0.05).

 Figure labels are generated and the diversity data are plotted below.
 An